The best backup software helps you reliably backup your saved files and folders, as well as provide advanced options to better manage your saved data.

 The standout feature of NovaBackup PC is the security offered, as the software runs locally to send the data to a local media drive, and does not connect to the internet.
 Also, the backup can be performed with AES 256-bit encryption for extra security.

-Pricing for home users begins from $49.95 for an annual subscription for a single PC, which offers protection against data loss, ransomware, and hardware failure.
-There's also a server edition available from $199.95 per year, which offers optional support for virtual machines, SQL, and Microsoft Exchange, as well as being HIPAA compliant.
+Home users are charged for an annual subscription for a single PC, which offers protection against data loss, ransomware, and hardware failure.
+There's also a server edition available which offers optional support for virtual machines, SQL, and Microsoft Exchange, as well as being HIPAA compliant.

 Genie Backup Manager (opens in new tab) promises “effortless protection for all your files,” and can be configured in three steps.
 There is a trial available for Windows XP and higher, although not for other platforms.

 This software is focused on traditional drive backup to a media drive, and the developer offers separate solutions for other situations including Android backup and cloud backup needs, keeping Genie Backup Manager from being a more comprehensive application.